Creating a Just Culture: Nursing Best Practices

 3. Collaborate With Stakeholders

 Every healthcare discipline that interacts with patients and senior management must be involved in creating a just culture.
-Nursing managers are influential leaders who are instrumental in fostering multidisciplinary collaboration and teamwork across the organization.
+Nursing staff members are often instrumental in fostering multidisciplinary collaboration and leveraging the nursing chain of command to more effectively advocate for reform.

 4. Create Policies and Procedures